 The lake’s retention time correlates its inflow of water.
 Big Green Lake’s water sources are estimated to include rainfall (51%) and runoff (41%), with only a small portion coming from groundwater or springs (8%) (see Figure 7).
+Additional studies are needed to better understand Green Lake’s water sources, particularly groundwater contributions.

 In addition to direct runoff, the lake has eight named tributaries (Silver Creek, Dakin Creek, White Creek, Hill Creek, Spring Creek, Roy Creek, Wuerches Creek, and Assembly Creek) that flow to the lake.